danbarr/hashidays-2024-ilm-session-demo/README.md

 ### Shared infrastructure

 - `terraform-shared-ecs` - Provisions an AWS ECS cluster and ALB in a dedicated VPC, to be used as a shared environment for HCP Waypoint application instances to live.
 Must be deployed as an HCP Terraform workspace because the output values are read by the module used for the HCP Waypoint template.

+### Demo bootstrap

+- `bootstrap` - Creates the necessary resources in HCP Terraform and HCP Waypoint for this demo.

 ### Related